StoicAlexx/StoicAlexx/README.md

 ### 🌟 Featured Projects

 - **Nexus**
-An inventory system for BPOs, Healthcare, and Manufacturing.
-Designed with Microsoft Power Apps, Laravel and built around efficiency and clarity.
+An inventory system for BPOs, Healthcare, Logistics, Retail and Manufacturing.
+Designed with Microsoft Power Apps, & Laravel.

 - **Precision Machinist Corporation**
 Developed a custom Accounting and Inventory Management System using Microsoft Power Apps & Laravel to digitize operations, track financials, and streamline warehouse processes.